Best Neighborhoods in Barcelona for Rental Investment 2026

 • Stock: Eixample-style flats; lifts common but not universal

-• Watch-outs: bar noise on certain streets and community works in older buildings
+• Watch-outs: bar noise and community works in older buildings

 Les Corts